 Croatia in words & pictures for Bradt, Cicerone, Morning Calm, National Geographic Traveller & more

-As a travel writer I have written or contributed to half a dozen books on Croatia, including guides for Bradt, Cicerone and National Geographic Traveller, and written scores of articles about Croatia for the likes of BBC Travel, B. Inspired (Brussels Airlines inflight), CNN Traveller, Evening Standard, Hidden Europe, loveEXPLORING, Moments (P&O Ferries), Morning Calm (Korean Airlines inflight), N by Norwegian, The National, Oryx (Qatar Airways), Outdoor Enthusiast, The Telegraph, Woman’s Own and more.
+As a travel writer I have written or contributed to half a dozen books on Croatia, including guides for Bradt, Cicerone and National Geographic Traveller, and written scores of articles about Croatia for the likes of BBC Travel, B. Inspired (Brussels Airlines inflight), CNN Traveller, Evening Standard, The Guardian, Hidden Europe, Lonely Planet, Love Exploring, Love Food, Moments (P&O Ferries), Morning Calm (Korean Airlines inflight), N by Norwegian, The National, Oryx (Qatar Airways), Outdoor Enthusiast, The Telegraph, Woman’s Own and more.
 These articles have ranged from a journey in search of the descendents of 16th century pirates, to interviewing street artists in Zagreb and rock stars in Rijeka, reviewing luxury hotels, hunting for truffles in Istria, exploring the Velebit mountains, and photographing gingerbread craftsmanship and traditional wooden toy makers in Zagorje.

 You can find more information on some of the travel guidebooks I’ve written on Croatia below: